 The ASVAB paragraph comprehension section tests your reading ability and interprets the information contained within a passage.
 In this section, you will read a paragraph and be asked about the author’s purpose, or what is the meaning of a specific word in the passage, based on the case of the sentence where it is included.

 To help you get to familiarize yourself with the test format of the exam, our Paragraph Comprehension questions are crafted with the same length-and-style passages as those on the actual ASVAB test.
 But first, how many paragraph comprehension questions are on the ASVAB?
 You will be asked 11 questions in 22 minutes on the CAT-ASVAB test, while the paper-and-pencil version features 15 questions in 13 minutes.

-Your score on this section is calculated to your AFQT score, which determines if you are qualified for military service.
+Your score in this section is calculated to your AFQT score, which determines if you are qualified for military service.
 So you should pay more effort into this test to get a ticket to your desired job.

 ASVAB Paragraph Comprehension Study Guide